- What We Do

-The Water Supply, Sanitation and Hygiene (WASHplus) program is assessing consumer needs, preferences and willingness to pay for fuel-efficient biomass stoves in Bangladesh and will develop strategies to improve clean cookstove dissemination
+The Water Supply, Sanitation and Hygiene (WASHplus) program is assessing consumer needs, preferences and willingness to pay for fuel-efficient biomass stoves in Bangladesh and Nepal, and will develop strategies to improve clean cookstove dissemination

 The Translating Research into Action (TRAction) project is funding randomized control testing of behavior change communications to reduce indoor air pollution in India, while increasing the dissemination and use of cleaner-burning cooking technologies

 The Partnerships for Enhanced Engagement in Research (PEER) is supporting research in Nepal to determine how cookstove technologies affect the incidence and prevalence of acute respiratory infections such as pneumonia in children under five.
 If successful, this study will provide crucial evidence that levels of household air pollution (HAP) directly influence child health.

 |National Tuberculosis Center and University of California, Berkeley||2014-2017|

 The Catalyzing Clean Energy in Bangladesh (CCEB) project is working to identify appropriate technologies and support market development for improved cookstoves.